-Install and Configure MATLAB Parallel Server for MATLAB Job Scheduler and Online Licensing
+Install for MATLAB Job Scheduler with Online Licensing

 If you do not have an existing scheduler in your cluster, follow these instructions to integrate the MATLAB® Job Scheduler, which is provided with MATLAB Parallel Server™.
-If you already have a cluster with a scheduler, see Install and Configure MATLAB Parallel Server for Third-Party Schedulers.
+If you already have a cluster with a scheduler, see Install MATLAB Parallel Server for Other Third-Party Schedulers.

 These instructions guide you through the following tasks:

 After you integrate MATLAB with a scheduler, you can access workers in your cluster from a desktop MATLAB client session (requires Parallel Computing Toolbox™).
 Workers are MATLAB computational engines that typically correspond to a core.